Assistive Technology Coaching with Education and Psychology Consultation

 For more information about Assistive Technology Coaching, please contact us at info@possibilitiesclinic.com or call 1-833-482-5558.

-You can also get started right away by completing our Registration Form and our Assistive Technology Questionnaire (ATQ).
-Once these forms are received, our Care Team will help you book your appointment with our coaching team.
+You can also get started right away by completing our Intake Form.
+Once this form is received, our Care Team will help you book your appointment with our coaching team.